BetterWayElectronics/ps4-nor-validator/README.md

 		Apply in sequence until BLOD with checkUpdVersion 0xfffffff AND secure loader version lower than standby version.

-		1. Auto Patch CoreOS Header & UART
-			Automatically applies x14 patches, it is up to you to determine which is valid.
+		1. Auto Generate CoreOS Header & UART Patches Automatically applies x14 patches, it is up to you to determine which is valid.
 You will have to upload each one individually and use UART to see which one is successful or not.

 		2. Manually Patch CoreOS Header & UART